-Her work has been funded by: The US Department of Agriculture, US Department of Energy, State of Colorado, CU, private investment, and others.
-Her peer-reviewed biobased material science and architecture is published with the International Solar Energy Society, Oxford University Press/Low Carbon Journal, Elsevier and others.
+Her work has been funded by: The US Department of Agriculture, the U.S. Department of Energy, the U.S. Department of Defense, the State of Colorado, CU, private investment, and others.
+Her peer-reviewed biobased material science and architecture has been published by the International Solar Energy Society, Oxford University Press/Low Carbon Journal, Elsevier, and others.
 Additional publications can be found on her Research Gate page.

 Left: Internationally-awarded, peer-reviewed, renewable energy buildings from Julee Herdt’s patented low-carbon inventions plus their application + testing, with CU students and in private practice.